-In February 2017, Mr. Berns was appointed as the Company's Chief Operating Officer, in addition to continuing as Chief Financial Officer, effective March 1, 2017 and in connection with this change, the Compensation Committee increased Mr. Berns' base salary by 20%, to \$600,000.
-In February 2017, the Compensation Committee also reviewed Mr. Giambruno's base salary and decided to maintain it at the base salary level he commenced employment at in June 2016.
-Mr. Ciardiello, Mr. Brodbeck and Ms. Nadler joined the Company in November 2016, January 2017 and July 2017, respectively, and therefore their 2017 salaries were approved by the Compensation Committee, in consultation with the Chief Executive Officer, and were the result of arm's-length negotiations during the hiring process, as well as taking into account each of their scope of responsibility and leadership within the Company, the competitive landscape in New York City for hiring and retaining technology company executives, and subjective judgments as to the executive officer's qualifications, experience, job responsibilities, prior salary and internal pay equity comparisons.
+In February 2018, the Compensation Committee reviewed Mr. Berns and Ms. Nadler's base salary, and decided to maintain each such officer's base salary at their then-current base salary levels.
+The Compensation Committee also reviewed Mr. Brodbeck's base salary and given that Mr. Brodbeck had taken on additional responsibilities in the organization, specifically product and information technology, the Compensation Committee determined to increase Mr. Brodbeck's base salary by 25% to \$500,000.
+Mr. Weiss joined the Company in February 2018 and therefore his 2018 salary was approved by the Compensation Committee, in consultation with the Chief Executive Officer and Chief Human Resource Officer, and was the result of arm's-length negotiations during the hiring process, as well as taking into account his scope of responsibility and leadership within the Company, the competitive landscape in New York City for hiring and retaining technology company executives, and subjective judgments as to the Mr. Weiss's qualifications, experience, job responsibilities, prior salary and internal pay equity comparisons.

-The table below sets forth the base salaries for our named executive officers other than Mr. Oringer at the end of 2017.
+The table below sets forth the base salaries for our named executive officers other than Mr. Oringer at the end of 2018.

-Named Executive Officer Base Salary at End of 2017
+Named Executive Officer Base Salary at End of 2018

 Steven Berns \$600,000

-Martin Brodbeck \$400,000
+Martin Brodbeck \$500,000

 Lisa Nadler \$500,000

-Steven Ciardiello \$350,000

-David Giambruno \$425,000
+Lou Weiss \$450,000